puffyeeee/ru-tyannouenn/README.md

 NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID
 ```

-**Recommended flow:**
-- Rely on the GitHub Action for every merge to `main` so hosting always reflects the latest reviewed code.
-- Use the manual deploy steps below only for hotfixes (e.g., before the workflow secrets are configured or when debugging).
+Once those secrets exist, prefer letting the workflow deploy automatically on every `main` push.
+Keep the manual Firebase command (below) for hotfixes or when you explicitly need to bypass CI.

 ## Firebase Hosting Deployment (manual)
 ```bash